vinjainvgithub/MAPTTL/Readme.txt

-This python program map the Keys value to print with with TTL given.
-Keys, value only prints when TTL is active .
+This python program maps the Keys values to print  with TTL given.Keys, value only prints when TTL is active .
 After expiry it is not printed .

 Folder has file
 1) mapdict_ttl as entire python code .